Birthing mothers: your body in the first week after birth

 It can help to support your wound with pillows under your knees when lying on your back, or under your tummy when lying on your side.
 When you sit up from a lying position, roll onto your side and use your arms to raise your upper body from the mattress.

 Your midwife or doctor will tell you to limit vigorous exercise and activity after a caesarean birth.
 It’s best to avoid tasks that involve lifting, carrying and driving in the first few weeks.
-You can ask your friends and family to help you with these jobs.
+You can ask your partner, family or friends to help you with these tasks.

 A gentle walk each day can help your body heal.
 You should also get as much sleep and rest as you can.

-Loose-fitting clothing and cotton underwear with a high waist will probably be more comfortable on your wound than bikini underwear.
+Loose-fitting clothing and cotton underwear with a high waist will probably be more comfortable on your wound than tight clothes and bikini underwear.

-The size of a caesarean scar is different for each woman, but your wound will appear smaller in the first few weeks after birth as the bruising and swelling settles down.
+The size of a caesarean scar is different for each birthing mother, but your wound will appear smaller in the first few weeks after birth as the bruising and swelling settle down.

 Afterpains are short cramps caused by your uterus contracting to get smaller and control bleeding.
 You might get afterpains while you’re breastfeeding because the hormones released when you breastfeed also make the uterus contract.
 This helps your uterus to get smaller and get back to how it was before you were pregnant.

-Afterpains are more common in women who have given birth before, but you can have them after your first birth too.
+Afterpains are more common in birthing mothers who have given birth before, but you can have them after your first birth too.
+They generally get stronger with each birth.

 Breast and nipple soreness